stackbit-projects/kangyeonlee-72ee9/src/pages/portfolio/project-3.md

 ![](/images/overview.png)

 Each client request many amounts of advertisements to adKnowva.
-They are managing profit system also has been controled adding advertisements on each part of the devices or applications.
+They are managing profit system also has been controlled adding advertisements on each part of the devices or applications.

 ![](/images/empty_150.png)

 ##### THE PROBLEM

-###### 1. Although adKnowva has excellent advertising management and a profit system, there was no company site to promote this system.
+###### Although adKnowva has excellent advertising management and a profit system, there was no company site to promote this system.

 ![](/images/empty_100.png)